 The bell’s original name was going to be Royal Victoria – but the nickname stuck!
 It’s thought to come from Sir Benjamin Hall, whose name is found on the bell itself.

-The bell weighs just less than 14 tonnes and is 7.2 feet, or 2.2 metres tall.
+The bell weighs just less than 14 tons and is 7.2 feet, or 2.2 meters tall.

 The clock is said to be accurate at all times, but it’s actually suffered a couple of hiccups over the years.
 This is mainly down to weather, such as through extreme heat and deep freezes.
 In fact, a cold snap once caused the bell to chime late!

 In fact, the clock is famously accurate within a second – though again, various issues may have offset this over the years!

 The tower itself stands a staggering 315 feet tall (96 meters).

 6. It was built in the 19th century.

 The construction of Elizabeth Tower faced a few delays but was eventually completed in 1859.